gregmsanderson/fly-live-beats/docs/8-aws-which-compute.md

 - ECS tasks run on _Fargate_ is the default option.
 It's now pre-selected for new ECS clusters.
 That is the "serverless" approach.
 It provides more abstraction.
 You only pay when the task is running.
 But when it _is_ running, that compute costs more.
 - ECS tasks can instead run on _EC2_.
 Using EC2 to provide the capacity lets you pick from a larger number of instances.
 It gives you greater control.
 Plus it's cheaper.
 However it is more complex to manage as you are then responsible for ensuring you have sufficient capacity for your container(s) to run.

 That should let us do everything we need.
 It supports WebSockets (using a load balancer).
 It is possible for containers to communicate with each other in a cluster.
 It supports service discovery using its new [service connect](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html).
-You can attach persistent storage (EFS).
+You _can_ attach persistent storage (EFS).
 It has also been available for a while, having [celebrated its 5th birthday last year](https://aws.amazon.com/blogs/containers/happy-5th-birthday-aws-fargate/) and is available in our region.
 It is now used by the likes of Goldman Sachs and Vanguard.
+Apparently App Runner actually runs _on_ ECS and Fargate behind the scenes.

-We'll try to [deploy the app to ECS](/docs/8-deploy-to-ecs.md) and (at least initially) use Fargate to provide the capacity.
+I'll try to [deploy Live Beats to ECS](/docs/9-aws-deploy-it.md) and (at least initially) use Fargate to provide the capacity.